Radakovic/event_tickets_admin/README.md

 ## ✨ Features

-- Home page - List of all `Organizers`.
-Here you can search organizers, sort them, delete, ...
+- List pages for all entities `Organizers`, `Events`, `Tickets`. with link to details pages of `Organizers` and `Events`
-- Left sidebar with links to main pages `Organizers` and `Events`
+- Left sidebar with links to main entities `Organizers` and `Events`
-- On each page there should be possibility to search, sort, delete, links to  add `New Item`, and to `Edit item`
+- On each List page there should be possibility to search, sort, delete, links to  add `New Item`, and to `Edit item`

 ## 💡 IMPORTANT